Updated: a day ago

 Drawing on a paper plate (or any piece of paper) but it needs to be on something stiff enough to be able to draw on it while it is on top of your head.
 Take it in turns to describe a scene everyone else needs to draw.
 The best one wins a prize or gets to describe the next scene but everyone gets to see everyone else’s drawings.

 The second game is similar except to pick an object your partner needs to draw.
 You can’t say what it is, and can only describe it using shape names and position on the paper.
 The person drawing it then needs to try and guess what it is.
 The results are usually hilarious.
+What new games can to try virtually with extended family or friends that you can't visit this year?

 Tip 3 - Make TIME FOR you and your FRIENDS